Who Was Colin Powell?

 Bush decided to go to war and, in a crucial moment, Powell agreed to support the president.
 To advance the case for war with the international community, Powell appeared before the U.N.
 Security Council in February 2003 to present evidence that Iraq had concealed an ongoing weapons development program.
 Powell's reputation for integrity helped convince many in Congress and the country that Iraq posed an imminent threat.

-Since his retirement, Powell has remained vocal on political topics, openly criticizing the Bush administration on a number of issues.
+After his retirement, Powell remained vocal on political topics, openly criticizing the Bush administration on a number of issues.
 In September 2006, Powell joined moderate Senate Republicans in supporting more rights and better treatment for detainees at the Guantanamo detention facility.
-In October 2008, Colin Powell made headlines again when he announced his endorsement of Barack Obama for president.
+In October 2008, Powell made headlines again when he announced his endorsement of Barack Obama for president.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!